-As Garfield and Judith Reeves-Stevens elegantly put it in The Art of Star Trek (1995), James “rediscovered the strengths of the basic template laid out by Matt Jefferies almost thirty years earlier.”
+As Garfield and Judith Reeves-Stevens elegantly put it in The Art of Star Trek, James “rediscovered the strengths of the basic template laid out by Matt Jefferies almost thirty years earlier.”

 For example, that a TV audience relates to the viewscreen like a car windscreen and that it makes sense to point characters at it, even if, in-universe, there is no reason why the bridge should have a back and front.

-Like the bridge of the Enterprise-D’s, Voyager‘s was given a layered look.
-But unlike the “D”, which had two levels and a smooth transition between them, Voyager‘s got three and connecting steps.
-Add to that the Voyager‘s grey colors, as opposed to The Next Generation‘s sand-colored chairs and red carpet, and the new series ended up with an altogether more practical look.
+Like the bridge of the Enterprise-D, Voyager’s was given a layered appearance.
+But unlike the “D”, which had two levels and a smooth transition between them, Voyager got three levels and connecting steps.
+Add to that Voyager’s grey colors, as opposed to The Next Generation’s sand-colored chairs and red carpet, and the new series ended up with an altogether more functional look.

-The interior sets for Voyager were built literally in place of The Next Generation‘s, on Paramount’s Stages 8 and 9.
-Picard’s ready room became Voyager‘s conference room; Ten Forward the Voyager mess hall. engineering, sickbay and the transporter room were all upgraded versions of the sets built for The Next Generation, which were themselves upgraded versions of the sets originally erected for Star Trek: Phase II and then Star Trek: The Motion Picture in 1977.
+The interior sets for Voyager were built literally in place of The Next Generation’s, on Paramount’s Stages 8 and 9.
+Picard’s ready room became Voyager’s conference room; Ten Forward Voyager’s mess hall.
+Engineering, sickbay and the transporter room were all upgraded versions of the sets built for The Next Generation, which were themselves updated versions of the sets first erected for Star Trek: Phase II and The Motion Picture in 1977.